-Land use is predominantly livestock grazing, with some irrigation and cultivation on the Bowmans Creek floodplain.
-Since European settlement, the most commonly constructed surface features within the Application Area are fences and farm dams required for livestock grazing.
-There are also residential dwellings owned by Ashton Coal, telephone and electricity infrastructure and access roads.
+Land use is predominantly livestock grazing, with some irrigation and cultivation on the Hunter River floodplain.
+Since European settlement, the most commonly constructed surface features within the site are fences and farm dams required for livestock grazing.
+There are also areas of revegetation within the northern portion of the site.